Nonparametric estimation of the jump rate in mean field interacting systems of neurons: Simulations

 i.e, $\gamma_N\in \{10000, 5000, 1000, 100\}.$ We keep $h_N=N^{-0.49}$ such that $h_N^2 \gamma_N\to\infty$, as $N\to\infty$.
 We consider the evolution of the neurons from $1$ to $10000$ to compute the estimator with $\gamma_N=10000$, we consider the evolution of the neurons from $10.001$ to $15.000$ to compute the estimator with $\gamma_N=5000$, and so on such that no neuron is used in the computation of two or more partial observation estimators.
-The results of the simulation are summarized in Figure \ref{fig:simulation2}.
+The results of the simulations are summarized in Figure \ref{fig:simulation2} \bdc{and Table \ref{table:MSE}} \ec.
 These results illustrate that the partial observation estimator gives estimates with a greater variance compared to the estimator \eqref{eq:kernelestimator}.
-While the cases $\gamma_N=10000$ and $\gamma_N=5000$ give an estimate similar to the one obtained by \eqref{eq:kernelestimator}, the case $\gamma_N=1000$ gives a good estimation only for points sufficiently close to $0.6889$ and the case $\gamma_N=100$ gives a good estimate only for the point $0.6$.
+While the cases $\gamma_N=10000$ and $\gamma_N=5000$ give a \bdc{Mean Squared Error (MSE) comparable} \ec to the one obtained by \eqref{eq:kernelestimator}, the case $\gamma_N=1000$ gives a good \bdc{MSE} \ec only for points sufficiently close to $0.6889$ and the case $\gamma_N=100$ gives a \bdc{reasonable MSE} \ec only for the point $0.6$.
 These results show again that the estimation error decreases as the estimated point gets closer to the equilibrium point $0.6889$.